Stacktical/stacktical.github.io/_posts/2022-10-24-stacktical-dsla-protocol-astromancer-minting-event-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 The Astromancers are an elemental being, strong in the primary element that they are formed of and weak to the natural opposing element.

-Enjoy a modifier that increases Biome staking rewards for the Biome associated with your Astromancer's strong element.
+Enjoy a modifier that **increases** Biome staking rewards for the Biome associated with your Astromancer's strong element.

-On the flip side, Biome staking rewards will be reduced for the Biome matching the element where your Astromancer is weak.
+On the flip side, Biome staking rewards will be **reduced** for the Biome matching the element where your Astromancer is weak.

 ### Biomes 🌎

 Staking a Biome will entitle the staker to rewards from that Biome.
-As we covered in the [Metaverse Prologue blog post](https://blog.stacktical.com/metaverse/nft/2022/03/01/stacktical-dsla-protocol-metaverse-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.html), each Biome represents a specific type of use case or risk that DSLA can help hedge against.
+As we covered in the [Metaverse Prologue blog post](https://blog.stacktical.com/metaverse/nft/2022/03/01/stacktical-dsla-protocol-metaverse-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.html), each Biome represents a specific type of use case or risk that DSLA can be used to hedge against.

 Users will only be able to stake a Biome if they have an Astromancer with that biome in its orbit.
 For instance, the Astromancer above in the ***Anatomy of an Astromancer*** infographic could stake the Fire (Wildfire Fields), Water (Uptime Falls), Earth (Quicksand Dips), Air (Volatility Creeks) and Dark (Moongate Abyss) biomes.
 With that Astromancer you would ***not*** be able to stake the Light (Fibre Peaks).

-Users will be able to earn biomes by being in the top 10 of our the monthly leaderboard, by winning specific challenges or by completing specific tasks like summoning a Familiar III.
+Users will be able to earn biomes by being in the Top 10 of our the monthly leaderboard, by winning specific challenges or by completing specific tasks like summoning a Familiar III.

-### Moon Phases 🌓🌔🌕🌖🌗
+### Moon Phases 🌔🌓🌕🌗🌖

 Astromancers can have up to six Moon Phases, which will be used to provide Parametric Staking buffs and debuffs in the DSLA Metaverse during the corresponding real-world moon phases.